minhajul/docker-cleaner/README.md

-### Docker Cleaner TUI
+### Docker Cleaner

-This is a terminal user interface (TUI) application built with Go and Bubble Tea for cleaning up Docker images and containers.
+This is a terminal user interface application built with Go and Bubble Tea for cleaning up Docker images and containers.

 ### Features
 - List all Docker images